 Splash vinegar on cooked vegetables or make a salad dressing with olive oil and balsamic vinegar.
-Two teaspoons of balsamic vinegar contain only 2 mg of sodium, compared to 2

 Add lettuce, tomato, cucumbers, onion and other vegetables to sandwiches instead of mayonnaise or mustard.
 1 tablespoon mustard has 300mg sodium and 1 tablespoon mayonnaise contains 75-100mg sodium.

 Skip added salt in recipes that contain salty ingredients such as broth, cheese, or soy sauce.
 Even better, use lower salt ingredients and also skip the added salt.